icons8/lunacy-docs/docs/text.md

 ![Common layer settings](public/text-switchstyles.gif)

 If you make changes to a style selected from the floating panel, they apply only to the currently selected layer and the style itself but they don't affect other layers with this style.
-Compare this behavior with [reusable layer styles](https://docs.icons8.com/layerstyles/#text-styles).
+Compare this behavior with <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">reusable layer styles</a>.

 ## [Converting text to vector shapes](#converting-text-to-vector-shapes)